 - Relatively-low deductible

 - Lower share of costs (20%)

-For those who use more healthcare throughout the year, a gold plan can make sense.
+For those who use more health care throughout the year, a gold plan can make sense.
 With a gold plan, you’ll pay more each month, but it won’t take as long to meet your deductible.
 So a greater portion of your costs will be covered.
-If you have regular prescriptions or if you know you’ll have to make multiple doctor visits each year, a gold plan may merit the higher premium cost.
+If you have regular prescriptions, especially non-generic prescriptions, or if you know you’ll have to make multiple doctor visits each year, a gold plan may make the higher premium cost worth it.

 - High monthly premium